moneybutton/docs/docs/webhook.md

 | `currency`   | `string` |
 | `satoshis`   | `string` |
 | `outputs`    | `array`  |

+Note that merely receiving a webhook does not necessarily indicate a successful payment.
+The `payment` object has a `status`, and `status` can be `DOUBLE_SPENT` indicating an earlier payment is no longer valid.

 Where the outputs look like this: